navatharaagi/AWS-Developer-Tools/README.md

 region: enter region
 format: json
 ```
-Note: if we want to use another IAM user,we should give that IAM User AWS access key & secret key by running aws configure command
+Note: if we want to use another IAM user,we should give that IAM User AWS access key & secret key by running aws configure

 #### 5.OSX/Linux: Configure SSH Credentials (SSH)

 #cd ~/.ssh    /*change dir to ssh
 #ssh-keygen    /*to generate a rsa key pair
 enter file to save key: codecommitkey  (can give any name)